omahs/composable/frame/limit-order-book/README.md

-have white list of trusted sellers, like auction. where is hole? attack can be done via creating many loans on doge coin so that many of these liquaidated and making orderbook to stall block production for a while. solution could be collect liqudation amounts into batches. actually we prevent all external sellers. but was about buyers ? (buy for this price or less?) it should be some kind of permissionless and may be live one block. so that buyer can bid again. off chain designs seems assume they can hold whole OB in memory and fully permissioned.
+have white list of trusted sellers, like auction. where is hole? attack can be done via creating many loans on doge coin so that many of these liquaidated and making orderbook to stall block production for a while. solution could be collect liqudation amounts into batches. actually we prevent all external sellers. but was about buyers ? (buy for this price or less?) it should be some kind of permissionless and may be live one block. so that buyer can bid again.

 ----
 on chain order book without matching: order book can be very long